MinchinWeb/strathcona-power-website/content/2023-02-01-fixed-vs-floating.md

 For power, the floating prices remain very high (up to ~32 &cent;/kWh in recent months), and there is no indication that they are expected to fall in the near future.
-Fixed prices (at ~11 &cent;/kWh) remain high mby historical standards, but are downright cheap in comparision. **For electricity, go with a fixed rate.** Our fixed prices have slowly been increasing month over month, but if (when) they drop again, you can always swap to our new, lower rate at no
+Fixed prices (at ~11 &cent;/kWh) remain high by historical standards, but are downright cheap in comparision. **For electricity, go with a fixed rate.** Our fixed prices have slowly been increasing month over month, but if (when) they drop again, you can always swap to our new, lower rate at no